- Published on Tuesday, 09 March 2021 09:37

 —Yuexi Chen, 2018 Intern

 A quality intern can make real contributions to productivity by assisting your team with gateway development for specific domains or by speeding access to high-performance computing resources.
 More gateway projects are discovering the benefits of internship programs.
 Benefits include both increased productivity and enhanced perspective.
 There is no secret that each generation brings with it greater tech-savvy than the last and each brings its own unique social approaches.
 In addition, your internship placement provides an extra set of hands that can often help accomplish goals or finish projects while giving back to the community.

 Each host will be required to provide students with a salary or stipends based on qualifications.
 The suggested salary for interns is $15.00/hr (minimum) for 20 hrs/week.
-Guidance on conducting remote internships will be provided to mentors by SGCI Workforce Development staff and technical support for the intern will be provided by SGCI technical/consulting staff.
+Guidance on conducting remote internships will be provided to mentors by the Workforce Development staff and technical support for the intern will be provided by the technical/consulting staff.

-Additionally, our Incubator offers internship positions for master’s-level students concentrating in usability and user experience design at Purdue University.
+Additionally, our Incubator offers internship positions for undergraduates and master’s-level students concentrating in usability and user experience design at Purdue University.
 This internship gives students based at Purdue the opportunity to conduct usability evaluations of gateway projects located anywhere in the US.
-Interns are hired and supervised by Dr. Paul Parsons, Assistant Professor in Computer Graphics Technology at Purdue University.
+Interns are hired and supervised by Dr. Paul Parsons, Associate Professor in Computer Graphics Technology at Purdue University.
 If you have questions, please email firstname.lastname@example.org.